 On 29 July 2019 the Minister for Finance, Senator the Hon Mathias Cormann, asked the Committee to inquire into and report on all aspects of the conduct of the 2019 Federal election and matters related thereto.

-An inquiry into the rollout of the National Broadband Network (NBN) and the performance of nbn co.
+An inquiry into the business case for the National Broadband Network (NBN) and the experiences of small businesses.

 The Committee will inquire into and report on supporting Australia's exports and attracting investment.

 This inquiry was referred on 4 July 2019 by the Attorney-General pursuant to subparagraph 29(1)(b)(ia) of the Intelligence Services Act 2001.
-The inquiry is to report by 28 November 2019 on the impact of the exercise of law enforcement and intelligence powers on the freedom of the press.
+The inquiry is to report on the impact of the exercise of law enforcement and intelligence powers on the freedom of the press.

 House of Representatives